 Not at all.
-I am a photographer – a portraitist at heart and only got into film four years ago.
+I am a photographer – a portraitist at heart and only got into a film four years ago.
 The opportunity to direct hundreds of people in front of my lens for so many years – from covers of our biggest stars to the unknown – made the transition into identifying and capturing emotion for moving pictures that much easier.
 As for writing I still have a lot to learn and my process is based on a solid team and open exchange.

 Any advice for aspiring screenwriters/ filmmakers who would like to break into the industry?

 Be sensible, be market aware.
 Know who your market is and what your market wants because if you don’t the decision makers do and they will shoot you down in two minutes if you aren’t relevant.
 Create work for yourself.
-If you wait for something to come your way then you might be the one in a million that realises your dreams but if you make it happen for yourself you are more in control.
-This film grew from a little log line and a whole lot of determination.
-Take your ideas as far as you possibly can on your own, the rest of the world will get the message, they will realise that you are serious and hardworking enough to take seriously.
+If you wait for something to come your way then you might be the one in a million that realise your dreams but if you make it happen for yourself you are more in control.
+This film grew from a little logline and a whole lot of determination.
+Take your ideas as far as you possibly can on your own, the rest of the world will get the message, and they will realise that you are serious and hardworking enough to take seriously.

 Future projects and any comments you would like to share?

-In terms of film I would like to take the idea of using green production methods forward into our next big project and evolve it into a trend.
+In terms of film, I would like to take the idea of using green production methods forward into our next big project and evolve it into a trend.
 We have three stories on the table and from here I will appoint two writers who suit the project to begin work with us.

 How difficult it is to produce an independent film in SA?

-Every process will have it’s difficulties.
+Every process will have its difficulties.
 I wouldn’t like to assume that it is made any easier or more difficult as I can think of a long list of pros and cons on both sides.
 My best guess is that it probably balances out at the end of the day.
 Foremost in everyone’s mind is obviously the question of finance as an indie.
 Be market aware and create a relevant product and you will find help along the way.

 Copyright © 2015 Daniel Dercksen All Rights Reserved